 TTI staff interviewed representatives from ASA-Texas on January 4, 2022.
 ASA-Texas has been actively engaged in the automated vehicle space for several years.
 One of its primary concerns related to automated vehicles is vehicle safety inspections.
 ASA-Texas believes that vehicle safety inspections for automated vehicles will be critically important because the ownership model may change from individuals to a fleet-owned or shared-ownership model.
 In either case, clear responsibility for the inspections must be identified.
 In the future, autonomous vehicles could be owned by individuals or groups and used by multiple different people, so the user may not know or trust the owner, which could lead to increased fear about the safety of the vehicle from the user's perspective.
-ASA Texas suggested ensuring that automated and autonomous vehicle features undergo vehicle safety inspections can help inform passengers that the vehicle is safe to operate on roads.
+ASA Texas suggested ensuring that automated and autonomous vehicle is safe to operate on roads.